 With a combination of visible and invisible disabilities, the artists and performers reinterpret Chair Dancing, challenging perceptions that everyone should move and look the same way.

-The event is free and held online, 29 November, 5pm.
-More information and link to follow.
+The DaDaFest 2020 event is free and held online, 29 November, 5pm.
+To watch see here.

 The process reveals how each individual’s social reality causes them to move in their own unique ways, directing their own bodies in space.